imgag/megSAP/doc/container.md

                 $command,                           command to be executed inside the container (e.g. run_clair3.sh)
                 $parameters,                        parameters for the given command (e.g. --bam_fn={$bam} --ref_fn=$genome --threads={$threads} ...)
                 $in_files = array(),                host system directories/files used as input (needed for read file access from inside the container)
-                $out_files = array(),               host system directories/files used as output (needed for read and write access from inside the container)
+                $out_files = array(),               host system directories used as output (needed for read and write access from inside the container)
                 $command_only=false,                if `true` only the apptainer exec command is returned without executing it (needed when the tool execution is part of a pipeline)
                 $log_output=true,                   Flag (true/false) to turn on/off logging of stdout, stderr and execution time of the containerised tool
                 $abort_on_error=true,               Flag (true/false) whether to throw an error when execution fails